 This course covers the fundamentals and theoretical aspects of baking.
 Topics include: nomenclature, ingredients, techniques, equipment and portion control; the history of baking; an introduction to the equipment used and composition of ingredients; production procedures, service, weights and measures; and basic recipes for bread, rolls, and cakes.
 Students do practical work on rolls, breads, pastries, pie dough, Danish, Choux paste, puff paste, doughs and prepared mixes.
-Prerequisite: CUL 1104 Introduction to Food and Baking with a final grade of C or better, or permission of the Director of Culinary Arts.
+Pre-requisite: CUL 1104 Introduction to Food and Baking.

-CUL 1312 Hospitality Purchasing 3 credits
+CUL 1312 Hospitality Purchasing